RobertApikyan/AbstractMvp/README.md

  // send view action
 viewActionDispatcher.onViewAction(actionMethodB)
 ```
 2. ViewActionDispatcher will send the viewAction to ViewActionObserver, which contains view instance.
+Depending on ViewActionDispatcher implementation, it can cache viewActions if the view is detached, and send them when the view will become attached again.
 ```kotlin
 // Sending actionMethodB to ViewActionObserver viewActionObserver.onInvoke(actionMethodB)